renovatebot/renovate/docs/usage/configuration-options.md

 ### concurrentRequestLimit

-Limit number of concurrent requests on per-host basis.
+Setting this value will limit the number of concurrent outstanding requests for any host it applies to.
+It should be used only if a datasource is rate limiting Renovate or having problems with the load.

 ### enableHttp2